1. CV Examples

 As a graduate, you will either have no experience or little, so the employment history section may be a bit sparse.
 This causes some candidates to get into a full-blown panic, as they don’t know what to write and they are worried it won’t be sufficient.

 The first thing to remember is that as a graduate, the hiring manager is not expecting you to have a wealth of experience.
 In fact, any experience will be a bonus.
 Don’t worry too much about this section, but if you do have any experience, make sure you fill out this section.
-Even if it’s experience that is not in keeping with the sector you are looking to join.
+Even if this experience is not in keeping with the sector you are looking to join, you will still have gained valuable transferable skills.

-You will find a graduate employment history CV sample below.
+Take a look at the graduate employment history CV sample below:

 • Responsible for reviewing and checking project drawings